symfony/symfony-docs/components/config/caching.rst

         $resources = array();

         foreach ($yamlUserFiles as $yamlUserFile) {
-            // see the previous article "Loading resources" to
+            // see the next article "Loading resources" to
             // see where $delegatingLoader comes from
             $delegatingLoader->load($yamlUserFile);
             $resources[] = new FileResource($yamlUserFile);